Jan9103/github-repo-backuper/README.md

 ## Webui

 This repo also includes a webui for viewing (and maybe in the future starting) backups.
+The implementation is focused on simplicity and small to medium sized repos.
+Larger repos (tested with 4475 issues) can still be viewed, but rendering the issue-list serverside can take several minutes on a overloaded raspberry pi.

 * [x] User / Organisation list
 * [x] Repo list